sympy/sympy-bot/README.md

     heroku logs -a sympy-bot

-(you need to install the `Heroku` command line tools and have access to the sympy-bot Heroku app).
+(you need to install the `heroku` command line tools and have access to the sympy-bot Heroku app).
 You can also see the logs on [Heroku](https://dashboard.heroku.com/apps/sympy-bot/logs).